compute forward fast Fourier transform

 compute inverse fast Fourier transform

-Array of complex numeric values; the signal
+Array or list of complex numeric values; the signal

 container : Array or [Array, Array], predefined Array(s) for holding results

 inplace : truefalse, specifies that output should overwrite input

 dimension : integer or [integer] or all or "all"

 size : posint, keyword same or recommended, or list of any of these, specifies the final size of the signal containers

 The FFT(A) command computes the fast Fourier transform (FFT) of the Array A and returns the result in an Array with datatype complex.
 With two Array arguments, invoked as FFT(A1, A2), the command interprets A1 and A2 as giving the real and imaginary parts of the input signal, respectively, and returns the result as a sequence of two Arrays with datatype float.
 These Arrays are the real and imaginary parts of the output signal.
 For this calling sequence, A1 and A2 must have the same number of elements.

 The InverseFFT(A) command computes the inverse fast Fourier transform of the Array A and returns the result in an Array with datatype complex.
 With two Array arguments, invoked as InverseFFT(A1, A2), the command interprets A1 and A2 as giving the real and imaginary parts of the input signal, respectively, and returns the result as a sequence of two Arrays with datatype float.
 These Arrays are the real and imaginary parts of the output signal.
 For this calling sequence, A1 and A2 must have the same number of elements.